krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cd $HOME/codalab-worksheets/codalab
     ./manage runserver 0.0.0.0:2700

 We now have 3 servers running.
-We use Nginx to put them all behind the same host.
+We use Nginx to put them all behind the same host / port (localhost:8000 by default).
 See below for installing Nginx.
 Once you have it installed, generate the Nginx config using:

     cd $HOME/codalab-worksheets/codalab
     ./manage config_gen